scitran/client/Run-function.md

 ```
 The remaining code generates plots and the return variables.
 ```
-%% Always plot the bar graph.

-% A reasonable bar graph summary of the normalized RMSE mrvNewGraphWin;
+% A bar graph summary of the normalized RMSE mrvNewGraphWin;
 [label,idx] = sort(label);
 b = bar3(nRMSE(idx),0.3); zlabel('Normalized RMSE');